jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 This tab displays race characteristics and combat skills, as well as Techniques, Spellsongs and Finales, Stunts, Evocations, Aspects, Strategems and Maneuvers, etc.
 - New, edit, and delete can be performed.
 - If you don't have any of the Classes listed, they will not be displayed, except for the race and combat skills.
 If you check the "Show Blank Groups" checkbox, a list of items that you do not possess will also be displayed.
 If you want to create a new item, please use this option.
 - The behavior when clicking on icons can be configured from Details.
 The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
+(Techniques have the additional field of MP Cost)
 - Some items can be checked in "Use Dice Roll" and "Use Power Table" in the details.
 When checked, "Dice Roll" and "Power" are displayed in the list, and the corresponding roll can be performed by clicking on the checkbox.
 Please use this function when necessary, for example, for checks on the usage of spellsongs, etc., or for power rolls.
 - If you have set up "Effects" in the item's details, "Effects" will appear beside the item in your character sheet.
 - Action types are automatically displayed in front of the name.
 The following types are displayed: Always (○), Major (▶), Minor (≫), Combat Preparation (△), and Declaration (□).
+- In the Techniques list, MP Cost can be performed by selecting the character and clicking on "MP Cost" in the character sheet.

 #### Spells Tab
 This tab displays information about magic.
 - The list is divided for each magic system.
 Selecting a magic system in the item details will be reflected in the list.
 - The magic system and magic power are displayed at the top of the list.
 By clicking on the item, you can determine whether or not to use it.
 To make the dice roll in chat, you need to select the Class to be used.
 There is also an input box for modifications.
-- Items cannot be created, edited, or deleted from the list by magic system.
-Please go to "Show All Spell".
+- To edit or delete spells items, you must expand the description or go to the "Show All Spell" list.
+- To create a new spell item, use the main menu to create a new spell item or go to the "Show All Spell" list and click the New button.
 - The behavior when clicking on icons can be configured in the details.
-The default selection is "All", which displays the description, "Check", "Power", and "Effects" (if applicable) button in chat.
+The default selection is "All", which displays the description, enables roll buttons, applies Active Effects, and displays MP Cost button in chat.
 - Some items can be checked in "Use Dice" and "Use Power List" in the details.
 When checked, "Dice Check" and "Power" are displayed in the list, and the corresponding roll can be performed by clicking on it.
 Since the rolls can be exercised from the top of the list, please use mainly the power rolls as necessary.
+  - Some spells with special damage value calculations may be handled by editing the numbers in the power table.
+In such cases, please manually adjust as double 1s will result in a 0.
+- If effects are set in the Details, it will appear in the list and the effects can be applied to the character.
+- If a character is selected, MP Cost can be performed by clicking on the "MP Cost" button
 - If you check the "Show All Spell" checkbox, a list of all the magic items in your possession will be displayed, regardless of the system.
 You can also click on icons and roll from "Spellcasting" and "Power".
 - New creation, editing, and deletion can only be done from the "Show All Spell" list.
 - The magic operation type is automatically displayed before the name.
 The following types of magic are displayed: Always (○), Major (▶), Minor (≫), Combat Ready (△), and Declared (□).